niiknow/nginx-base/README.md

-# nginx-hitcounter
+# nginx-base
-Docker nginx hit counter with Letsencrypt and AWS CLI
+Docker nginx base with Letsencrypt and AWS CLI